Basic Reference on the Web

 Legal Resources for Public Librarians: Links for public librarians.

 Paul J. Donovan's Legal Research Links: Legal info and links with the emphasis on Vermont, but also containing other links.

-CFR search from NARA: From the Legal Information Institute of Cornell University (LII); features robust search utility.
+CFR search from NARA: From the National Archives and Records Administration; features robust search utility.